bennage/test/contracts/readme.md

 # Contracts

-This folder contains information about data contracts related to Live Video Analytics on IoT Edge.
+This folder contains information about data contracts related to Azure Video Analyzer on IoT Edge.

 ## Contents